siqjulia/dig245-final/README.md

 #### Documentation

 1. A Google Presentation (update your original proposal with screenshots, text, flowcharts, etc.) to document and share your finished project.
 1. A screencast video taken on your computer (do not use a cell phone!)
-(1:30 max) in case your site breaks 😳 (see [tips](https://omundy.github.io/learn-computing/slides/documentation.html))
+(1:30 max) to demonstrate how your project works (see [tips](https://omundy.github.io/learn-computing/slides/documentation.html))
 1. A 200–300 word statement explaining your concept and execution.
 This can be posted in Moodle, or included somehow in the actual project (e.g. the Intro page).
 1. A link to (all of) your Figma layouts